 “I’ll have to think about it,” I said numbly.

 Oliver slid off the desk and walked over to where I was sitting.
 “Bret suggested, like, five people for the job.
-He knows the best in the biz.
-Do you know what I told him?”
+She knows the best in the biz.
+Do you know what I told her?”

 I looked up at him, taking in the greasy hair pulled back from his face, the new patch of acne that had sprung up on his chin, the slightly frenzied look in his eyes.
 “What?”